colesturza/colesturza.github.io/_posts/2022-07-23-i-cut-you-freeze-extension.md

 Therefore, $f(k, s_{1}, A) \leq f(k, s_{1}^{\prime}, A)$ if $s_{1} < s_{1}^{\prime}$ via induction. **Q.E.D.**

-## Author Contributions
+## Author Contributions.

 - **Rafael Frongillo:** Helped progess the idea past the intial project and greatly with the proof that procedure 2 is monotonically increasing w.r.t $s_{1}$.

-- **Alex Book:** Helped write a large portion the introduction and background sections.
+- **Alex Book:** Helped write a large portion of the introduction and related works sections.
 Was part of the initial project that spured the idea for this one.